Ludwig von Vincke

-Friedrich Ludwig Wilhelm Philip Freiherr von Vincke (23 December 1774 – 2 December 1844) was a Prussian statesman.
-Born as a member of an old Westphalian noble family and educated at three universities in a broad variety of subjects, he entered the Prussian service as head of local and regional authorities.
-The Napoleonic Wars broke off his career, but influenced by ideas of British liberalism he joined the Prussian Reform Movement, of which he was an important member as co-worker of the Barons vom Stein and vom Stein zum Altenstein.
+Friedrich Ludwig Wilhelm Philip Freiherr von Vincke (23 December 1774 – 2 December 1844) was a liberal Prussian statesman.
+Born as member of an old Westphalian noble family and educated at three universities in a broad variety of subjects, he entered the Prussian service as head of local and regional authorities.
+Influenced by ideas of British liberalism, he joined the Prussian Reform Movement during the times of Napoleonic Wars, and was an important member as co-worker of the Barons vom Stein and vom Stein zum Altenstein.